 - Effective Interest Rate Method of Amortization

-On 30th June 2018, your company is going to pay the bondholder his first semi-annual interest ($100,000 x 3% = $3000).
+On 30th June 2018, the company is going to pay the bondholder his first semi-annual interest ($100,000 x 3% = $3000).

 But the real Interest Expense = The book value of the bond x (market rate / 2) = $94757.86 x (8%/2) = $3790.31.

-Discounts on Bonds Payable account is credited by 790.31$.
+“Discounts on Bonds Payable” account is credited 790.31$.
 When liabilities decrease, it goes under the debit column.
 But as this is a contra account, when liabilities decrease it goes under the credit column.

-You see that we have added a new account (Interest Expense) in our General Ledger now.
-Why did we add this Interest Expense account?
+You see that we have added a new account (“Interest Expense”) in our “General Ledger” now.
+Why did we add this “Interest Expense” account?
 Are the company paying any interest to the bondholder?

 The company is paying (every 6 months): Face Value x (Nominal Interest Rate/2) = 100,000 x (6%/2) = $3000.

-But the bond is discounted in such a way that its true return will be 8% every year (the market rate).
+But there is a discount for the bond in such a way that its true return will be 8% every year (the market rate).
 So, there is a gap between the genuine cost of the fund and the given interest payments.
-In the Interest Expense account, I have entered the true cost of the fund as $94757.86 x (8%/2) = $3790.31.
+In the “Interest Expense” account, we have entered the true cost of the fund as $94757.86 x (8%/2) = $3790.31.

 The difference between the true cost and given interest payment (semi-annually) = $3790.31 – $3000 = $790.31.